mongodb/docs/source/includes/language-compatibility-table-java.rst

      - ✓
      - ✓

-   * - Versions >= 2.7
-     - ✓
-     - ✓
-     - ✓
-     - ✓
-     - ✓

-.. [*] Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise.
-Only LTS versions will be explicitly listed in future.
+.. [*] In the future, only LTS Java versions will be explicitly listed.